Desalination: our essential guide to desalination and the global water crisis

 Mining, too, saw over 200,000 m3/day of new capacity contracted in the first half of 2018 alone.
 Microelectronics is another thirsty industry that is leading to new opportunities for desalination technologies, with contracted capacity more than doubling between 2016-2017.

-There are two main types of desalination processes: membrane (reverse osmosis (RO) and nanofiltration (NF) and thermal, which includes multi-effect distillation (MED) and multi-stage flash distillation (MSF).
-Other technologies and processes include electrodialysis (ED) and forward osmosis (FO).
+There are two main types of desalination processes: membrane (reverse osmosis (RO) and nanofiltration (NF) and thermal, which includes multi-effect distillation (MED), multi-stage flash distillation (MSF) and mechanical vapour compression (MVC).
+Other technologies and processes include electrodialysis (ED), forward osmosis (FO) and membrane distillation (MD).

 Membrane-based desalination continues to provide the vast majority of installed desalination capacity.
 To put this into perspective, in 2017, membrane technology accounted for 95.6 per cent of annual contracted capacity while thermal processes account for a mere 4.4 per cent.